Female Saint of Dolní Vltavice: Description and classification

 A fully plastic sculpture made of lime wood on a low oval pedestal, with preserved original polychromy, size 33 x 26 x 16 cm.
 Part of a lock of hair on the right side and the tip of the nose are missing.
 Restored by Bohuslav Slánský (1934) and Jiří Tesař (1967).

 The bust has narrow vertical shoulders and a low crown on her head.
 Her long wavy hair is divided into five strands, one of which falls over her left shoulder onto her breast and four of which flow down her back.
 A flowing cloak is thrown over her dress, fastened in front with a wide ornate belt.
 The cloak and dress have decorative trim around the neckline.
-The round and soft face with a dreamy expression is reminiscent of the female figures in the paintings of the Master of the Třeboň Altarpiece and foreshadows the sculptures of the beautiful style.
+The round and soft face with a dreamy expression is reminiscent of the female figures in the paintings of the Master of the Třeboň Altarpiece and foreshadows the sculptures of what is to be known as the "International Gothic style".

 In size and shape, the statue corresponds to the reliquary busts and is believed to have served as their complement on the altar.
 It is artistically related to another two similar reliquary busts from Dolní Vltavice, purchased in 1934 for the Kunstmuseum Düsseldorf (Stiftung Museum Kunst Palast), and also to the busts of the Parler workshop in the triforium of St. Vitus Cathedral (Wenceslas von Radetz, Anna von Schweidnitz, Elizabeth of Bohemia).
 As the carved pews in the choir of the cathedral (destroyed in a fire in 1541) also came from Parler's workshop, it can be assumed that the author of the bust may have worked there.